fdcastel/Deucalion/README.md

   - [K.I.S.S.](https://en.wikipedia.org/wiki/KISS_principle)
   - [Do One Thing And Do It Well](https://en.wikipedia.org/wiki/Unix_philosophy): Not a "Status Page" (with incidents, justifications, etc)

+## Projects overview:

+  - `Deucalion.Core`: Base types and events shared between servers and clients.
+  - `Deucalion.Application`: Core engine and configuration.
+  - `Deucalion.Network`: Base network monitors.
+  - `Deucalion.Storage`: Persistence and statistics.
+  - `Deucalion.Api`: Server-side Asp.Net Web Api application.
+  - `Deucalion.Service`: Service Host for `Deucalion.Api`.
+Can run as a Service on Windows.
+  - `deucalion-ui`: Client-side React application.
+  - `Deucalion.Tests`: xUnit tests.
+  - `Deucalion.Cli`: Sample command-line SignalR client.

 ## How to debug

 Open `Deucalion.sln` with Visual Studio 2022.

 Start both `Deucalion.Api` and `deucalion-ui` projects.
 You may [set multiple startup projects](https://learn.microsoft.com/en-us/visualstudio/ide/how-to-set-multiple-startup-projects) for this.

 Do not use `Deucalion.Service` for debugging.
 It uses a static (pre-built) version of UI (you should run `Invoke-Build` first).

 ## How to build